nudoru/App-Framework/README.md

 var module = requireUnique(‘MyApp.Module’);
 ```

-## Emitted events
+## Dispatcher / Events

-The `scripts/nori/events/Emitter.js` is a pub/sub system that uses RxJS subjects.
+The `scripts/nori/events/Dispatcher.js` is a pub/sub system that uses RxJS subjects.
 You can subscribe to events with it and publish events.

 Subscribing to an event returns a RxJS subscription.